Hist. 2301-SUMMER

 AND

-Four pop-quizzes will be administered during the 4 week Summer II semester.
+Four pop-quizzes will be administered during the 4 week Summer I semester.
 They will be unannounced and will cover lecture and/or reading assignments of the previous class day.
+By definition, no make-ups will be allowed for missed pop quizzes for any reason.

 These pop-quizzes will be worth 20 points each for a total of 80 points over the course of the semester.